aloebach/mobware-minigames/README.md

 You can rename and edit the `minigame_template` folder and `minigame_template.lua` to use it as a template for your own minigame.

-To compile and run the pdx game file, use the following shell command in:
+To compile and run the pdx game file, use the following shell command:
 `pdc ./source mobware-minigames.pdx && open mobware-minigames.pdx`

 Once you've cloned the repository, open Minigames/minigame-template and follow the instructions from there!
-After you've set up your own minigame using the template, you can set the DEBUG_GAME variable in `main.lua` to the name of your minigame to test.
+After you've set up your own minigame using the template, you can set the `DEBUG_GAME` variable in `main.lua` to the name of your minigame to test.